ucpdh23/Servant/README.md

 **IA Capabilities**

 *MCP implementation*.
-Servant supports the MCP protocol implementing several MCP tools.
-This toolkit provide integration of Servant in any agentic solution.
-With these tools one external LLM Agent can interact with the shopping list, query the calendar to review future tasks, and review the temperature.
-In future versions new tool will be created in order to provide new possibilities.
+Servant implements the [java SDK MCP server API](https://github.com/modelcontextprotocol/java-sdk), providing several MCP tools.
+This toolkit allows the integration of Servant in any GENAI Agentic system.
+The current implementation allows interaction with the shopping list, query the calendar to review future tasks, review the temperature and publish Notifications (Telegram messages) to one specific context.
+In future versions of Servant, new MCP tools will be provided with other commands and actions.

 LLMs offer a novel way to interact with your data.
 In addition to generating content from a given input, LLMs can be utilized to transform heterogeneous and irregular content into a structured and more analyzable output.
 Then, this transformed content can be used to build a knowledge data model for future activities.